 A. Uses.
 Permitted uses are outline in Table 4.1-1 Use Table.
-Refer to the Lot Type Standards (50-5.6) for specificrequirements by Lot Type and 50-4.4 Use Definition and Standards for specific standards by use or by Lot Type.
+Refer to the Lot Type Standards (50-5.6) for specific requirements by Lot Type.
 See Figure 5.4-1 Permitted Uses per Floor.

 (1) Ground and Upper Floor.
 The permitted uses may vary between ground and upper floors.